-Students, employees, and campus organizations engaged in community fundraising activities to benefit the College's programs or organizations should approve these activities with the Vice President of Institutional Advancement, (252) 493-7210.
+Students, employees, and campus organizations engaged in community fundraising activities to benefit the College's programs or organizations must submit a Fundraiser Approval to have such activities approved by the proper channel.
+The Fundraiser Approval can be found on the portal with digital forms.
 All fundraising activities shall be consistent with the mission of the College.
-There shall be no soliciting or similar activities that are in conflict with the Pitt Community College Foundation.
+There shall be no soliciting or similar activities that conflict with Pitt Community College Foundation.